gokselaktas/LibraryManagementSystem/README.md

 The project is implemented in Python and extends its functionality with a simple GUI design, created using PyQt5 to enhance user experience beyond the terminal-based interaction.
 This graphical interface provides a more intuitive and user-friendly way to interact with the library system, allowing for operations such as listing, adding, and removing books through a visual medium.
 The backend of the system showcases proficient use of file handling, string manipulation, and control structures such as if-elif-else statements for executing commands via both the terminal menu and the GUI.
 The code is structured to be clean and readable, with a modular design that supports easy maintenance and future enhancements.

-## Getting Started

-### To run the Library Management System:

-Clone this repository to your local machine.

-To start the program, first ensure that `Python` and `PyQt5` are installed on your computer.

-Run the `MainWindow.py` script.

 ## Function descriptions

-The project includes four distinct classes.
-The first, `Mainwindow.py`, is the file we need to open to start the program.
-When the `Add` button is clicked, it invokes the class found in `AddWindow.py`, which brings up the corresponding screen.
-Similarly, clicking the `Delete` button brings up `DelWindow.py`.
-In addition to these, there is a class in `FileManager.py` that is designed for file operations such as reading, writing, and deleting, and this class is utilized across the other three windows.
+The project contains four different classes.
+The first, `MainWindow.py`, is the file we need to open to start the program.
+When the `Add` button is clicked, it invokes the class found in `AddWindow.py` and presents us with the Add Book interface.
+When the `List` button is clicked, it invokes the class found in `MainWindow.py` and displays all the current entries from the `books.txt` database.
+Similarly, clicking the `Delete` button will invoke `DelWindow.py`, which makes it easy to remove a book entry.
+In addition, the `FileManager.py` class is designed to handle file operations such as reading, writing and deleting.
+This class is integral to the functionality of the other three classes, ensuring smooth file management throughout the system.

 - Adding a Book

 ```python
     #-------------------------------------------------------------------
     #AddWindow.py